vmware/terraform-provider-nsxt/website/docs/r/policy_vlan_segment.html.markdown

   * `cidr` - (Required) Gateway IP address CIDR.
   * `dhcp_ranges` - (Optional) List of DHCP address ranges for dynamic IP allocation.
   * `dhcp_v4_config` - (Optional) DHCPv4 config for IPv4 subnet.
 This attribute is supported with NSX 3.0.0 onwards.
+    * `server_address` - (Optional) IP address of the DHCP server in CIDR format.
+This attribute is required if segment has provided dhcp_config_path and it represents a DHCP server config.
     * `dns_servers` - (Optional) List of IP addresses of DNS servers for the subnet.
     * `lease_time`  - (Optional) DHCP lease time in seconds.
     * `dhcp_option_121` - (Optional) DHCP classless static routes.